The emc website (and the collation and formation of its content) is owned and operated by Datapharm Ltd.

 - Keeping you logged in every time you visit our website if you are a registered user.

 Before cookies are placed on your device, a cookie banner will display automatically requesting that you either accept or decline the placement of cookies on your device.
 By accepting the placement of cookies, you are enabling us to provide the best possible user experience and service to you.
-You may, if you wish, decline the placement of cookies on your device, unless those cookies are stated as strictly necessary for the proper functioning of the emc website.
+You may, if you wish, decline the placement of cookies on your device, unless those cookies are stated as strictly necessary for the proper functioning of the emc websites.

 What cookies do we use on emc?

 Performance cookies enable you to move around the website and use essential features.
-These cookies are useful for recognising our registered users, so you do not have to login every time you visit the emc website.
+These cookies are useful for recognising our registered users, so you do not have to login every time you visit the emc websites.

 Third party cookies